teresi/camera_calibration_board/README.md

 [ ] add `crop` package to show trim lines

 [ ] add reference line (1cm / 1 inch) for verifying print scaling

+[ ] add reference siemens star to other types of charts

 [ ] add samples for A4 / letter paper